Resolution is a term associated with all types of photography. It has several different meanings depending on the context in which it is used.

 1 Inch Resolution

 1 inch resolution is about the highest ground resolution available today.
 Street markings are very clear and legible.
 This resolution provides detail 9 times greater than 3 inch.
-Focal Flight has shot areas up to 80 square miles at this resolution providing the user the highest available detail in thier imagery.
+Focal Flight has shot areas up to 80 square miles at this resolution providing the user the highest available detail in their imagery.